robingiraud/ecv-m2-examg/README.md

 __Bugs should be solved :__

-* All requests not working, maybe URL error ?
+* All requests are not working, maybe URL error ?
-* like not working (when i like a post i don't see it's liked i need to refresh navigator)
+* Like isn't working (when i like a post I don't see that is liked I need to refresh the browser)
-* I cannot access to my collection page
+* I cannot access to the page : my collection

 __Features needed :__

 * add logout function
 * add unlike post
 * add a comment to a picture
-* add pagination
+* add pagination to images list
-* add to my collection
+* add an image to my collection
-* remove to my collection
+* remove an image from my collection
-* search into my collection by author name
+* search/filter images from my collection by author name
 * add some test of reducers and components